Drought may hit rural Indian economy, aggravating poverty

 Officials in the finance and farm ministries concede there is some cause for concern but say they have contingency plans.

-They are ready to distribute late-sown, high-yielding seed varieties, provide interest-free loans and sell subsidised diesel to farmers for irrigation.
+They are ready to distribute late-sown, high-yielding seed varieties, provide interest-free loans and sell subsidized diesel to farmers for irrigation.
 They review their plans every week.

 Finance Minister Arun Jaitley has said that rain is likely to be deficient in areas with good irrigation, mitigating the problem to some extent, and that sectors such as manufacturing could offset farm losses.